Shabbat celebration in Lörrach: insight into the Jewish religious world!

 Rabbi Flomenmann grew up in a religious home and was introduced to the world of Judaism in his childhood.
 After training in Beridtchev, Ukraine, his family emigrated to Germany.
 His career took him to the Jewish Academy in Copenhagen and the Rabinner University Yeshiva in Manchester.
 He is now responsible for building up the community's youth work and maintaining interreligious dialogue with Christians and Muslims in the Abraham Group.

-The celebration in Lörrach is not only a sign of the vitality of the Jewish community, but also an important example of the ongoing exchange and the cooperation between different faith communities.
-This type of gathering gives the rich tradition of Jewish life in Germany, which has a complex history and revives, a new voice.
-With a story that goes back until the time of Constantine, Germany shows how significantly the Jewish heritage remains in today's society.
-The Post of Jewish personalities It is still important to culture and society, and events such as the Shabbat celebration in Lörrach strengthen this lively exchange.
+The celebration in Lörrach is not only a sign of the vitality of the Jewish community, but also an important example of ongoing exchange and cooperation between different faith communities.
+These types of gatherings give a new voice to the rich tradition of Jewish life in Germany, which has a complex history and is being revived.
+With a history stretching back to the time of Constantine, Germany shows how important Jewish heritage remains in today's society.
+The Contribution of Jewish personalities to culture and society is still important, and events like the Shabbat celebration in Lörrach strengthen this lively exchange.